w3f/Grants-Program/rfps/mixer.md

 1. Supporting arbitrary tokens
 2. ??
 Wallet ??
-3. Incentive layer with Smoothie token: This is akin to Tornado.cash's TORN token.
+3. Incentive layer with a token: This is akin to Tornado.cash's TORN token.
 This is not strictly necessary for the functioning of the project, but it serves in users' best interest.
-The longer they keep the tokens in the smart contract (a.k.a anonymity pool), the more Smoothie they accumulate, thus keeping a high anonymity set and preserving privacy.
+The longer they keep the tokens in the smart contract (a.k.a anonymity pool), the more tokens they accumulate, thus keeping a high anonymity set and preserving privacy.
 This is also the most likely way to monetize the project, e.g.:
   - 10% allocated to the founding team
   - 20% for early investors
   - 20% for public sale